cf-platform-eng/tile-generator/README.md

 2. `mkdir cache`
 3. `tile build --cache cache`

+Run indiv

 Before executing `./scripts/run_local_tests.sh` install virtualenv with `pip install virtualenv`

-To execute tests using the cache, (instead of downloading artifacts again) use:
+Then to execute all test using the cache from the project root use:
 `./scripts/run_local_tests.sh withcache`